Gokyo Lake Trek - 13 Days

 Where To Buy Sim In Nepal?

-All foreign citizens heading to Gokyo Lake who wish to fly a drone must learn about Nepal's drone rules and regulations.
-Flying a drone without a permit inside Nepal's National Park is illegal.
+All foreign citizens heading to Gokyo Lake who wish to fly a drone must understand that flying a drone without a permit inside Nepal's National Park is illegal.
 So make sure to get the permit and fly legally.
 If you want to obtain the permit, High Route Adventure will assist you.
+To know more check here: Drone permit

 Step 2: Click on book now option if you are satisfied with the itinerary.
-If you want to make customizatoin talk with the tour operator.
+If you want to customize the Gokyo Lake Itinerary talk directly with our tour operator.

 Step 3: Make an advance non-refundable payment of 20% to book the Package.